This example aims to build a machine learning model to assess bankruptcy risk from qualitative parameters from experts.

 The mean and standard deviation scaling method has been set for the scaling layer.

-We set one perceptron layer with 3 neurons with the logistic activation function.
+We set up a single dense layer with one neuron, utilizing the logistic activation function.
 Since the target variable is binary, this layer has six inputs and only one output.

 The neural network for this example can be represented with the following diagram: